ntonnes/C-Bash-Practice/README.md

 # C-Practice

-This is a compilation of several small projects I completed while learning C.
+This is a compilation of several small projects I completed while learning C and Bash.